Something Happened To Oil At Exactly 1:41 PM On Tuesday

 Some readers said that analysis was too simplistic.
 Well, not according to the guy (bin Salman) running the show, it's not.

-So was this tradable?
+So, was this tradable?
 Yes and no. If you knew it was coming (which, as noted above, you should have) and have the access and the wherewithal, then "yes."
 Otherwise, probably not.
 But doesn't that go for any trade?

 To be sure, crude regained its footing after the API print hit at the usual 4:30 EST, but the important point is what all of the above says about the future trajectory of oil prices.

-Simply put: Saudi Arabia, contrary to popular belief, is not going bankrupt any time soon.
-So to those of you buying into this notion that Riyadh will soon be "forced" to drive prices higher, the Deputy Crown Prince has a message for you (and this is a quote from the interview):
+Simply put: Saudi Arabia, contrary to popular belief, is not going bankrupt anytime soon.
+So, to those of you buying into this notion that Riyadh will soon be "forced" to drive prices higher, the Deputy Crown Prince has a message for you (and this is a quote from the interview):

-30% debt to GDP isn't a problem.
+30% debt-to-GDP isn't a problem.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.